Information for Veterinarians

 Port = 104

-If you are unable to configure a workstation to send images via a DICOM connection to another device either within your network or outside your hospital, you should contact your workstation vendor or IT engineer for assistance.
-Alternatively, email radiology for assistance.
-All popular workstations have this functionality and once the configuration screen is accessed, adding a remote device is usually relatively straight forward.
+If you are unable to configure a workstation within your hospital to send images via a DICOM connection to a destination outside your hospital, you should contact your workstation vendor or IT engineer for assistance.
+Almost all popular workstations have this functionality and once the setup screen is accessed, adding a remote destination is usually relatively straight forward.
 The workstation must be able to access the internet.
+Sometimes firewall modifications are necessary.

-Once you have submitted images, you should email radiology or call 919.513.6590 with the following information.
-If you do not contact us, we will not know the images have been sent nor will be able to identify them on our server:
+Once you have submitted images, you should email either Radiology, (email@example.com), or the service to which you are referring the patient.
+Contact details for the various clinical services are available here.
+If you do not contact us in some way, either by telephone or email, we will not know the images have been sent nor will we be able to identify them on our server.
+When emailing notification that you have sent images to our server, please include the following information:

 - Patient name and owner last name